 Álvaro Morales Salto-Weis

-Álvaro Morales Salto-Weis is a program assistant with the Global Business & Economics Program at the Atlantic Council, where he executes the core programming on transatlantic economic relations.
-His research interest include European economic integration, US-European economic relations, Brexit and trade.
+Álvaro Morales Salto-Weis previously was a program assistant with the Global Business & Economics Program at the Atlantic Council, where he executes the core programming on transatlantic economic relations.
 He has been published on Newsweek, MarketWatch and the World Financial Review and other media outlets.
 Previously, he interned at the economic and financial affairs section of the EU Delegation to the US, where he briefed senior officials on US-EU financial developments. Álvaro previously worked at the Ideas para el Progreso Think Tank in Madrid, where he focused on the emergence of the digital economy.
-Alvaro graduated in Law and Economics from Carlos III University in Madrid, and is a registered attorney in Spain, where he is originally from.
-As an exchange student he spent a year at Panthéon-Sorbonne University in Paris, where he studied European integration and international economics. Álvaro is fluent in Spanish, English and French, and has a basic understanding of German.
+Alvaro graduated in Law and Economics from Carlos III University in Madrid, and is a registered attorney in Spain, where he is originally from. Álvaro is fluent in Spanish, English and French, and has a basic understanding of German.

 Benedikt Signer works on natural disaster risk financing and insurance at the World Bank.
 Previously he worked in the World Bank’s Global Facility for Disaster Reduction and Recovery on partnerships and strategy where he focused on program strategy, cooperation with donors, and international policy such as engagement with the G20.
 Prior to GFDRR Benedikt has worked in the Delegation of the European Union in Washington, with a think tank in London as well as for a human rights organization in Guatemala.
 A dual Swiss-Austrian national Benedikt holds a Master’s degree in Global Politics from the London School of Economics and a BA in International Relations from the University of Birmingham.